antonyRepo/mediawiki/README.md

 ## Mediawiki
 <p>This repo contains Terraform scripts and Chef recipes to install and run MediaWiki on AWS.
-As part of cloud infrastructure the following resources are created EC2, ELB, ASG, LC.</p>
+As part of cloud infrastructure the following resources are created EC2, ELB, ASG, LC and follows Blue/Green deployment</p>

 #### Tools and Services Used: